-- Summer: all clinical requirements must be submitted by March 31st - Fall: all clinical requirements must be submitted by July 1st - Winter: all clinical requirements must be submitted by December 1st - Flu vaccine: must be submitted by October 15th
+- Summer: all clinical requirements must be submitted by March 31st - Fall: all clinical requirements must be submitted by July 1st.
+First semester students are due October 1. - Winter: all clinical requirements must be submitted by December 1st.
+First semester students are due by February 1. - Flu vaccine: must be submitted by October 15th